vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 study of the Vedas or even through spiritual instruction, It can be realised by him alone whom He favours and to whom He reveals himself:

-"Nāyamātmā pravacanena labhyo Na medhayā na bahunā śrutena Yamevaişa vrņute tena labhyo Yasmai vivrņute tanum svām.
+"Nāyamātmā pravacanena labhyo Na medhayā na bahunā śrutena Yamevaiṣa vrņute tena labhyo Yasmai vivrņute tanum svām.
 THE CAUSE AND THE NATURE OF BONDAGE.

 It is a common belief of all the schools of Indian philosophy that ignorance is the cause of bondage and that knowledge is the only means to liberation.
 The opinions, however, greatly differ in regard to the exact nature of both.
 Abhinava has tried to explain and harmonise this difference in his comprehensive study of the system.
 How he has done So, we shall show as we proceed.
 Let us first state his, or more correctly, the Saiva, view of these.

 When in the Saiva literature "ignorance" is spoken of as the cause of bondage, it does not mean a total absence of knowledge.
 For, such a state is to be found only in insentient objects, such as bricks and stones, which, because of the absence of life and feeling, cannot at all be represented to be in bondage.
 It means simply imperfect knowledge, such as is found in ordinary mortals.
-It may further be pointed out that in such a context it stands not for the intellectual (bauddha) but for the innate (pauruşa) ignorance which is technically called āņavamala (innate impurity).
+It may further be pointed out that in such a context it stands not for the intellectual (bauddha) but for the innate (pauruṣa) ignorance which is technically called āņavamala (innate impurity).
 As such it is represented to be the cause of another impurity, called kārmamala (impurity of Karma).
 (For details on

 1. T. S., 5.
 2. T. A., 1, 58.
 3. T. A., I, 56.